The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-However, when evaluating the applicability of the theoretical idea by Rosenbaum {\it et al.} from Ref.\ \onlinecite{Ros.etal.81}, one should be aware that the value of the exponent, $1/2$, seems not to agree with experimental findings.
-For samples, which were classified as metallic in the respective original publications, and which exhibit negative $\mbox{d} \rho / \mbox{d} T$ at $T_{\rm lea}$, a series of such discrepancies is presented in our Sect.\ IV.
-Concerning samples with positive $\mbox{d} \rho / \mbox{d} T$ at $T_{\rm lea}$, doubts arise from three publications: Already Fig.\ 1 of Ref.\ \onlinecite{Ros.etal.81} shows that, for crystalline Si:P, the exponent $1/3$ enables a clearly better approximation of the experimental data than $1/2$.
-Figures 3(a) and 3(b) of Ref.\ \onlinecite{Dai.etal.92} testify that, for crystalline Si:B, $\sigma$ versus $T^{1/2}$ plots exhibit substantial curvature in the low-$T$ range. -- The authors of Ref.\ \onlinecite{Dai.etal.92} model this feature by additionally taking into account a localization contribution to $\sigma(T)$, but the deviation visible in Fig.\ 3(b) questions the physical meaning of the fits. -- These observations are compatible with a study of amorphous Si$_{1-x}$Cr$_x$, in which a power law contribution to $\sigma(T)$ with the exponent $0.19 \pm 0.03$ was identified by collective augmented power law fits to data from 15 samples.\cite{Moe.90a} Remarkably, this decomposition of $\sigma(T)$ ceases to be applicable when, with decreasing $x$, $\mbox{d} \rho / \mbox{d} T$ at $T_{\rm lea}$ changes its sign from plus to minus.\cite{Moe.90a}
+Concerning samples with positive $\mbox{d} \rho / \mbox{d} T$ at $T_{\rm lea}$, being very likely metallic, doubts about the exponent value $1/2$ arise from three publications: Already Figure 1 of Ref.\ \onlinecite{Ros.etal.81} shows that, for crystalline Si:P, the exponent $1/3$ enables a clearly better approximation of the experimental data than $1/2$.
+The Figures 3a and 3b of Ref.\ \onlinecite{Dai.etal.92} testify that, for crystalline Si:B, $\sigma$ versus $T^{1/2}$ plots exhibit substantial curvature in the low-$T$ range. -- The authors of Ref.\ \onlinecite{Dai.etal.92} model this feature by additionally taking into account a localization contribution to $\sigma(T)$, but the deviation visible in Figure 3b questions the physical meaning of such fits. -- These observations are consistent with a study of amorphous Si$_{1-x}$Cr$_x$ in which a power law contribution to $\sigma(T)$ with the exponent $0.19 \pm 0.03$ was identified by collective augmented power law fits to sets of conductivity differences of pairs out of 15 samples.\cite{Moe.90a} Remarkably, the corresponding decomposition of $\sigma(T)$ ceases to be applicable when, with decreasing $x$, $\mbox{d} \rho / \mbox{d} T$ at $T_{\rm lea}$ changes sign from plus to minus.\cite{Moe.90a}